alexdietz1988/BookDiary/readme.md

 - as a User, I should be able to edit/update a book status - currently reading, read, want-to-read;
 - as a User, I should be able to add notes to a book in my library;
 - as a User, I should be able to have a Home button with my Library;
-- as a User, I should be able to have a Home page with the bookshelves of "currently reading", "read", "want-to-read"
+- as a User, I should be able to have a Home page with the bookshelves of "currently reading", "read", "want-to-read";
+- as a User, I should be able to have a page with a full updated information on a book

 ## MVP